-This is a kind of inverse kinematics.
-The forward kinematics can be solved in the same way.
-Here, the length of each link, i.e., from L_1 to L_7 is selected from the statistical data describing the finger sizes of Japanese adults, thus allowing the equipment to fit the hands of the broadest majority of the elderly population.
+The length of each link, i.e., from a_1 to a_3 is selected from the statistical data describing the finger sizes of Japanese adults, thus allowing the equipment to fit the hands of the broadest majority of the elderly population.

 To detect the force that is exerted between the equipment and the finger, force sensors are embedded in the fixture.
 The required motor torque is determined based on the experimental measurements, where the therapists were asked to apply the force to the torque gauge as if it were the finger of a disabled person under rehabilitation.
-The motors produce torque within a sufficiently safe range so that therapists do not consider that the equipment will injure disabled persons with delicate physiques [23].
+The motors produce torque within a sufficiently safe range so that therapists do not consider that the equipment will injure disabled persons with delicate physiques [21].